Brendan McCahey

-Brendan McCahey is an Irish singer-songwriter and recording artist with Universal Music.
-McCahey also previously worked in a vintage guitar store.
+Brendan McCahey is an Irish singer-songwriter and recording artist, who won the third series of The Voice of Ireland.

+Career

+McCahey worked in a vintage guitar store.
+He had written and produced material prior to his appearance on The Voice of Ireland.
 In April 2014, he was crowned winner of series 3 of the talent competition The Voice of Ireland.

 He was mentored by former Blizzards frontman Bressie.
-Brendan became the bookies' favourite to win top prize after receiving a score of 28 out of 30 from coaches Kian Egan, Dolores O'Riordan and Jamelia.
+He became the bookies' favourite to win top prize after receiving a score of 28 out of 30 from coaches Kian Egan, Dolores O'Riordan and Jamelia.

 Following his victory, he released his debut single "You Can't Judge a Book by the Cover", originally sung by Bo Diddley.
-McCahey released his debut album To Where I Begin on 14 November 2014 and is currently touring.
+He released his debut solo album To Where I Begin on 14 November 2014, following its lead single Sweet Love, and toured.
+He promoted the song by performing on The Late Late Show on 31 October 2014, its release date.
+The album's second single Safe and Well was released on 10 April 2015.
+The song was promoted with a performance on The Voice of Ireland on 12 April 2015.